Panquesito7/submodules-alternative/README.md

           repos_filename: repos                       # In case your file is named `repos.lua`, you can leave it as `repos`.
           use_pr: true                                # Whether to create a pull request when updating/adding the repositories.
           branch_name: repo-update                    # The branch name to use (only if `use_pr` is enabled).
-          commit_message: "Update"                    # Commit message used when adding new repositories.
+          commit_message: 'Update'                    # Commit message used when adding new repositories.
-          commit_message_update: "Bump repositories"  # Commit message used when updating all the repositories.
+          commit_message_update: 'Bump repositories'  # Commit message used when updating all the repositories.
           add_repos: false                            # If enabled, this will clone all the repositories listed in your repos file.
           update_repos: true                          # When enabled, this will attempt to update all the repositories.
           squash_commits: false                       # Whether to squash all commits or not on every repository update/addition.
 Cannot be used if `one_pr` is disabled.
           one_pr: false                               # Creates one single PR for everything if enabled.
 Works only for `update_repos` if disabled.
           delete_existing_branches: true              # Deletes the branches that updated the subtrees.
 Note that this is done only on action run, not on immediate PR merge.
 ```

+**Always use single-quoting for commit messages if you want to include special symbols such as `!`.**

 If `delete_existing_branches` is enabled, it will attempt to delete the branches before running the scripts to ensure there are no merge conflicts.\
 However, this is not the most efficient way of deleting the branches.
 These are other alternatives I recommend: